A powerful collection of essays from the Nobel Prize-winning author, passionately advocating for pacifism and internationalism in the face of war.

-One of the most astonishing aspects of Hesse's career is the clear-sightedness and consistency of his political views, his passionate espousal of pacifism and internationalism from the start of World War I to the end of his life.
-The earliest essay in this book was written in September 1914 and was followed by a stream of letters, essays, and pamphlets that reached its high point with Zarathustra's Return (published anonymously in 1919, the year that also saw the publication of Demian), in which Hesse exhorted German youth to shake off the false gods of nationalism and militarism that had led their country into the abyss.
-Such views earned him the labels "traitor" and "viper" in Germany, but after World War II he was moved to reiterate his beliefs in another series of essays and letters.
+One of the most astonishing aspects of Hermann Hesse's career is the clear-sightedness and consistency of his political views, his fervent espousal of pacifism and internationalism from the start of World War I to the end of his life.
+The earliest essay in If the War Goes On was written in September 1914 and was followed by a stream of letters, essays, and pamphlets that reached its high point with Zarathustra's Return (published anonymously in 1919, the same year as Demian), in which Hesse exhorted German youth to shake off the false gods of nationalism and militarism that had led their country into the abyss.
+Such views earned him the labels "traitor" and "viper" in Germany, but after World War II he reiterated his beliefs in another series of essays and letters.

 Click on any of the links above to see more books like this one.